State and Local Implementation of Human Rights

 The Human Rights Institute has developed several reports and resources on state and local human rights implementation.

 An array of legislators in cities and counties across the United States are looking to international human rights principles to guide local efforts to foster gender equity.
-To support these efforts, the Institute released Gender Equity Through Human Rights: Local Efforts to Advance the Status of Women and Girls in the United States, a resource distilling key components of these initiatives and offering recommendations to enhance positive outcomes.
+To support these efforts, in 2017 the Institute released Gender Equity Through Human Rights: Local Efforts to Advance the Status of Women and Girls in the United States, a resource distilling key components of these initiatives and offering recommendations to enhance positive outcomes.
 In 2018, the Institute developed a gender equity toolkit for state and local agencies, providing a menu of concrete actions to advance CEDAW (the Convention on the Elimination of All Forms of Discrimination) locally.

 Mayors are increasingly utilizing human rights strategies to address local issues, including gender equity, housing, and domestic violence.
 Bringing Human Rights Home: The Birmingham Mayor’s Office Human Rights Dialogue describes a range of mayoral strategies, highlighting efforts of Birmingham Mayor William Bell to convene a human rights dialogue in 2015.
 The report connects the themes that emerged from the dialogue with core international human rights principles and offers recommendations for mayors to integrate human rights standards and strategies into their everyday work.